fbpx

 You’re now equipped with 12 effective ways to motivate salon staff.

-But how do you know which strategies works best for you?
+But how do you know which strategies work best for you?

 Ask your staff.

-You should also keep your questions consistent so that you can track where you’re improving and catch where you have issues.
+You should also keep your questions consistent so that you can track your progress and identify areas for improvement.

 Salon Employee Satisfaction Survey Questions

-3. Hypothetically, if you were to quit in this salon, what would your reason be?
+- Hypothetically, if you were to quit this salon, what would your reason be?

-6. Do you know what the values in this salon are?
+- Do you know what the values of this salon are?

 Conclusion

-Salon staff is, without doubt, the biggest cost you have.
-The salon profession is all about personal meeting and services done by individuals to other individuals.
+Salon staff is, without a doubt, the biggest cost you have.
+The salon profession is all about personal meetings and services done by individuals to other individuals.

 It’s a people business.